 This is a Board Endorsed Course for Year 9 or Year 10 students.
 It can contribute to the Record of School Achievement (RoSA).

 There is no mandatory NSW Education Standards Authority (NESA) work placement component for Stage 5 VET courses.
+However, work placement may be required for school-based assessments.

 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include: